paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 var ema = new ExponentialMovingAverage(lookback: 50);
 ```

 The lookback value is application specific.
-Ask yourself how many data points back is the information irrelevant to the current value.
-If you take one reading a second and any reading over 15 seconds old has no value, set lookback to 15.
+Ask yourself how many data points are relevant to the current value.
+If you take one reading a second and any reading over 15 seconds old have no value, set lookback to 15.

 #### EMA Average Value